codyjrivera/step-starter-projects/README.md

 # Google Student Training in Engineering Program Starter Projects

-## Cody Rivera
+by Cody Rivera, Summer 2020

-This repository contains 5 STEP internship starter projects.
+This repository contains starter projects completed as part of the STEP internship program.
+Right now, this includes a personal portfolio built for Google Cloud's app engine -- build and deployment instructions are contained in portfolio/.